Back To Search Results

 Personnel

-A respiratory therapist and bedside nurse should be present with the intensivist for extubation in the ICU.
+A respiratory therapist and bedside nurse should be present with the intensivist for extubation in the intensive care unit.
 A clinician skilled in airway management should be available in the operating room.
 An anesthesiologist should be available during the extubation of a difficult airway in either location.

 Preparation

-The preparation for extubation is a long process, which begins on the day of the patient's intubation and continues through the acute management of the primary problem which caused respiratory failure.
+The preparation for extubation is a long process, which begins on the day of the patient's intubation and continues through the acute management of the primary problem that caused respiratory failure.

-All ventilated ICU patients should be assessed daily for readiness to wean.
+All ventilated patients in the intensive care unit should be assessed daily for readiness to wean.
 Physicians should determine the benefits of early weaning versus morbidity and mortality associated with failed extubation.
 A weaning/liberation protocol should be in place to achieve this goal (see Image.
 Safe Extubation Checklist).
 It should have the following components:

-3. If deemed a good candidate, the patient should start the SBT.
+• If deemed a good candidate, the patient should start the spontaneous breathing trial (SBT).

 During the preparation phase of extubation, practitioners should pay attention to the following: